 The board of directors has determined that, except for Messrs.
-J. Mario Molina, John C. Molina, and Wayne B. Lowell, each of the directors of the Company has no material relationship with the Company and is otherwise "independent" in accordance with the applicable listing requirements of the NYSE.
-In making that determination, the board of directors considered all relevant facts and circumstances, including the director's commercial, industrial, banking, consulting, legal, accounting, charitable, and familial relationships.
+J. Mario Molina and John C. Molina, each of the directors of the Company has no material relationship with the Company and is otherwise "independent" in accordance with the applicable listing requirements of the NYSE.
+In making that determination, the board of directors considered all relevant facts and circumstances, including the director's commercial, consulting, legal, accounting, charitable, and familial relationships.
 The board of directors applied the following standards, which provide that a director will not be considered independent if he or she: